jazzband/wagtailmenus/README.md

 Extend the `MenuPage` class (an abstract sub-class of Wagtail's `Page` model) to create your custom page types, and gain a couple of extra fields that allow you to control advanced menu behaviour on a page-to-page basis.

-### 3. Manage multiple 'flat' menus from the Wagtail's admin area
+### 3. Manage multiple 'flat' menus from the Wagtail admin area

 Create `FlatMenu`s to help you manage lists of links throughout your project.
 Each `FlatMenu` will have a unique `handle`, allowing you to reference it in `{% flat_menu %}` tags throughout your project's templates.